 Historically Black Colleges and Universities, or HBCUs, offer students a college education with an emphasis on African-American history and culture.
-HBCUs exist throughout the Northern and Southern United States and were established to offer minority students a chance at higher education at a time when most universities were segregated.
-However, there was only HBCU Detroit, which closed in 2013.
-Now that there is no longer an HBCU in Detroit and no other HBCU in Michigan, students must travel a couple of hours outside of the city to attend an HBCU in neighboring Ohio.
+HBCUs exist throughout the Northern and Southern United States.
+However, only one such institution exists in Detroit, Michigan.
+While only one exists in Detroit, students can travel a couple of hours outside of the city to attend one of two nearby HBCUs.

-Founded in 1928 by African-American Violet T. Lewis, Lewis College of Business was the only Historically Black College or University in Detroit, Michigan.
-Sadly, it closed in 2013.
-The college offered instruction in Business Administration, Computer Information Systems and Office Information Systems.
+Founded in 1928 by African-American Violet T. Lewis, Lewis College of Business remains the only Historically Black College or University in Detroit, Michigan.
+The college offers instruction in Business Administration, Computer Information Systems and Office Information Systems.
 Current programs at the college include certificates or Master's degrees in Nonprofit-General, Nonprofit-Management and Nonprofit Faith Based Leadership.
-During the time that Lewis College os business was open, more than 27,000 students attended the school.

 Central State University

 Central State University, or CSU, is located 4 hours outside of Detroit, Michigan in Wilberforce, Ohio.
 Established in 1856, the university is affiliated with the African Methodist Episcopal Church.

 CSU encompasses three departments: the College of Education, the College of Arts and Sciences and the College of Business and Industry.
 Each offers a Bachelor of Art or Science degree in several majors.
 Examples of the degrees offered include: Bachelor of Science in Accounting, Bachelor of Science in Economics, Bachelor of Arts in Studio Art and Bachelor of Music.

 Central State University accepts applications year-round and students can enroll at the beginning of any semester.